Photo: NBC/NBCU Photo Bank via Getty Images

-The best teacher gifts aren’t knickknacks or desk objets shaped like pencils or apples or chalkboards.
-The best gifts for teachers are practical and generally fall into one of two categories: things that can be used in the classroom to enhance students’ experiences or gifts that make a teacher’s already-difficult job a little nicer.
-You also don’t want to give something too extravagant or expensive, since, more often than not, that’s against school policies.
+The best teacher gifts aren’t knickknacks or desk objets shaped like pencils or apples.
+The best gifts for teachers are heartfelt, practical, and generally fall into one of two categories: things that can be used in the classroom to enhance students’ experiences, or gifts that make a teacher’s already-difficult job a little nicer — think relaxing things here.
+But giving gifts that are over-the-top expensive can easily fall into an against-school-policy gray area (unless you pool resources from multiple parents or families).

-So to find the best gifts for teachers from students that are both practical and price-sensitive, we talked with working teachers, from a preschool instructor to a college professor, about the unique gifts for teachers they’d genuinely appreciate.
-Below, 23 teacher-appreciation gift ideas that your kid’s teacher (or the teacher in your life) will actually find useful.
+To find the best gifts for teachers from students and their parents that are both practical and personal, we talked with teachers from kindergarten to middle school, ESL to music and the arts, about the unique gifts they actually want.
+Below, 26 teacher-approved gift ideas that your kid’s teacher (or the teacher in your life) will genuinely appreciate.

 “Stuff I usually end up buying on my own or with gift cards from parents that are also great presents are age-appropriate books that go with the themes we study, such as ancient Egypt, the Ice Age, and the Amazon,” says Tracey Bernier, a kindergarten teacher in Arlington, Massachusetts.
 So ask your kid’s teacher if there are any topics coming up for which you can buy books to share with the class.

-For grade-school-age children of any gender who are starting to learn about American history and could do with some feminist inspiration, this “illustrated, encyclopedic collection of ladies who kicked butt,” as writer Jen Doll describes it, is a no-brainer for a progressive classroom.
+For grade school children of any gender who are starting to learn about American history and could do with some feminist inspiration, this “illustrated, encyclopedic collection of ladies who kicked butt,” as writer Jen Doll describes it, is a no-brainer for a progressive classroom.

 “My all-time favorite gift is a picture book full of fun class pictures from the year, from Shutterfly or any of those websites that print books, with handwritten notes from my students within the book or on the back pages,” says Laura Owen, a fifth-grade language arts and social studies teacher at Franklin Academy in Pembroke Pines, Florida.
 “I like those better than CDs or picture slideshows.”
 This rainbow yearbook from Mixbook is easily customizable (and would be particularly nice as a present for a teacher who’s retiring).